 The plugins:wsdl_publish:hostname variable specifies how the hostname is constructed in the wsdl_publish URL.
-This is the URL that the wsdl_publish plug-in uses to retrieve WSDL contracts.
+This is the URL that the wsdl publish plug-in uses to retrieve WSDL contracts.

-This variable has three possible values:
+This variable has the following possible values:

 canonical The fully qualified hostname (for example,